elliezub/Teemo--project2/README.md

 # Teemo, the swift scout
-This is the second project that I have finished, it is a basic webpage with information about the cutest yordle teemo!
+This is the second FCC project that I have finished, it is a basic webpage with information about the cutest yordle teemo!

 Any feedback is welcome! 🐤